Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/AndroidAPS/Bolus in Watch for AAPS Bolus.md

 <!-- this is  on github server!
 docs made by D.Galloway 2019- 2021-->

-# Bolus in Watch for AAPS Bolus
+# Bolus on Ticwatch Pro 5 Watch from AAPS Watch faces

-## Is Important!
+## Important!
-To be able to bolus from yoru watch, you are first going to have installed xdrip+ and setup and working.
-You will also needed to have made your own WearOS.APK file and installed onto your watch by sideloading it.
-I have done video on how to do this and will add document to help you setup when I get time!
+To be able to bolus from your watch, you are first going to have installed xdrip+ and have it setup and working.
+You will also have needed to make your own WearOS.APK file and installed that onto your watch by sideloading it.
+I have made a video showing how to do this and I will also  add a document to help you setup when I get time too!
 So stay tuned!
+(Grammer corrected by Berni Warren Thank you!)

-# Step 1 What you will already needed to have done before you go any furrther!
+# Step 1 What you will already needed to have done before you go any further!

 1. Installed xdrip+ onto your Phone, so its getting reading from your CGM.
 See Install xdrip+
 2. Settings added into xdrip+ for you to get readings onto your watch.